up1/workshop-spring-docker-20220902/README.md

 $docker container run spring:1.0
 ```

-## Step 4 :: Copy files and fodlers
+## Step 4 :: Copy only files and folders are used in the building process

 Dockerfile
 ```